fkohl04/framework-performance/README.md

 the asynchronous/non-blocking code
 looks [nearly like synchronous/blocking code](https://kotlinlang.org/docs/async-programming.html#coroutines).
-You don't have to learn or get used to completely new patterns, but can just write code that is easy to read and has the potential to deliver a high performant result by being asynchronous.
-As written above, Ktor is written completely in Kotlin and built upon coroutines.
-But also all the other presented frameworks have a support for Kotlin + coroutines.
+You don't have to learn or get used to completely new patterns, but can just write code that is easy to read and has the potential to deliver a highly performant result by being asynchronous.
+As stated above, Ktor is written completely in Kotlin and built upon coroutines.
+But all the other presented frameworks also have a support for Kotlin + coroutines.
-[Here is a great article](https://medium.com/androiddevelopers/the-suspend-modifier-under-the-hood-b7ce46af624f), if you want to understand how coroutines are working "under the hood".
+[Here is a great article](https://medium.com/androiddevelopers/the-suspend-modifier-under-the-hood-b7ce46af624f), if you want to understand how coroutines work "under the hood".

 ## How to execute the test ( Not part of blog entry)